chabbasaad/news-aggregator/README.md

-# We are using Laravel 10 for jwt authentication based login and signup API.
-(React.js)
+# We are using Laravel 10 and react js for build a news
+aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format.

-We are using Laravel 9 for jwt authentication based login and signup API.
+We are using Laravel 10 for Api authentication based login and signup API and get articles with Get and Post method.
 We use react.js on the frontend.

 ## Follow the steps below to run the API.